 The net cost that a student has to bear during his/her time at a business school is a grave but rational concern for many, especially for the candidates looking to fund their education solely by themselves or those who would have to apply for educational loans and provide necessary collateral for the same.
 Many organizations sponsor their employees’ MBA.
 You could always ask your employer about the same.

-If you are sure, beyond a shadow of doubt of what MBA specialization you wish to take up, decide on a business school known for it.
+If you are sure, beyond a shadow of doubt of what specialization in MBA you wish to take up, decide on a business school known for it.
 There are various business schools affiliated to universities which although renowned, may not offer the best program for your choice of specialization.

 For most students, meeting and studying with people from different backgrounds, cultures, and even nationalities is higher up on their checklist of the ideal business school.
 There are global and international MBA programs that allow you to travel to different countries during your study, helping you learn more about business practices and cultures across the globe and shaping you as a proficient global executive.

-To some, how near their grad school is to their home plays a substantial role in deciding between schools.
+To some, how near their B-school is to their home plays a substantial role in deciding between schools.
 It could be due to some family obligations and responsibilities restricting them, or the fact that moving so far away from home does not seem like a good idea.